boot-clj/boot-new/README.md

 ## License

-Copyright © 2016 Sean Corfield
+Copyright © 2016 Sean Corfield and the Leiningen Team for much of the code -- thank you!

 Distributed under the Eclipse Public License version 1.0.